realprogrammersusevim/realprogrammersusevim/README.md

 ---

-I'm Jonathan, just a random guy who spends way to much time programming computers to do interesting stuff.
+I'm Jonathan, a random guy who spends way to much time programming computers to do interesting stuff.
 Some of the things that currently interest me are Linux, creating a website, automating my Mac, doing funny stuff with Python and shell scripting, and the Bitcoin ecosystem.
 Outside of the digital universe I enjoy playing tennis and travelling.

 ---